Skip to main content

 Why would a bat that was legal when purchased end up on an illegal bat list?

-Sanctioning bodies test bat models on an ongoing basis, and a model can be decertified after the fact if later testing shows it exceeds the allowed performance standard, regardless of when it was originally sold.
+Sanctioning bodies test bat models on an ongoing basis.
+A model can be decertified after the fact if later testing shows it exceeds the allowed performance standard, regardless of when it was originally sold.

-Is a bat banned by USSSA automatically banned everywhere?
+Is a bat banned by USSSA on its own banned everywhere?

-No — each sanctioning association maintains its own separate illegal bat list, so a bat decertified by one body may still be legal under another's certification standard.
+No. This means each sanctioning association maintains its own separate illegal bat list.
+As a result, a bat decertified by one body may still be legal under another's certification standard.

 Related guides & benchmarks